robertdj/pptm/README.md

 {pptm} looks through a package's archive and picks the version that was current at a specified date.
 We need to do this recursively by checking all dependencies of the package as well.

-As an example, consider the {dplyr} package on a date suitable for R version 4.1.1:
+As an example, consider the {here} package on a date suitable for R version 4.1.1:

 ```r
 versions <- pptm::get_version('here', date = as.Date('2021-01-01'))